-Consumer decision-making processes are complex, involving stages from 'need recognition' to 'post purchase' activities (Ismail, Dora, & Hidajat, 2024).
+Consumer decision-making processes are complex, involving stages from 'need recognition' to 'post purchase' activities (Ismail, Dora, and Hidajat, 2024).
 This poses several limitations to marketers.
-The advent of online shopping significantly influenced the way students transacted with suppliers of goods or services (Rahman et al., 2018).
+The advent of online shopping significantly influenced the way students transacted with suppliers of goods or services (Rahman, Islam, Esha, Sultana and Chakravorty, 2018).
 The consumer decision-making process is complex, involving stages from need recognition to post-purchase activities, which poses limitations for marketers trying to understand and influence consumer behaviour.
 The advent of online shopping has had a significant impact on how students interact with suppliers, as the digital landscape allows for quicker, more informed decision-making.
 The relationship between the decision-making process and online shopping is that the latter simplifies and accelerates the stages: students recognize needs through targeted advertisements, search for information instantly, evaluate alternatives using reviews and comparisons, and make purchases with fewer barriers like time and location.
-This shift requires marketers to adapt traditional models of consumer behaviour to account for the ease and immediacy introduced by online shopping (Rahman et al., 2018).
+This shift requires marketers to adapt traditional models of consumer behaviour to account for the ease and immediacy introduced by online shopping (Rahman, Islam, Esha, Sultana and Chakravorty, 2018).

-The level of purchase involvement is the degree of intensity of interest that a buyer shows for a certain product in a particular purchase decision (Iyer, Blut, Xiao, & Grewal, 2020).
+The level of purchase involvement is the degree of intensity of interest that a buyer shows for a certain product in a particular purchase decision (Iyer, Blut, Xiao, and Grewal, 2020).
 There are several types of consumers purchase decision processes which have various levels of involvement as highlighted below (Qazzafi, 2019):